contentful/rich-text-renderer-java/html/README.md

 Calling Contentful Main SDK
 ---------------------------

-Now that the base SDK is in place, the next step is to retrieve (_fetch_) an entry from Contentful, containing Rich Text Data.
+Now that the base SDK is in place, the next step is to retrieve (_fetch_) an entry from Contentful containing Rich Text Data.
 Following code snippet does this by using `SPACE_ID`, `TOKEN` and `ENTRY_ID` as placeholders for the actual content that needs fetching.